 All freshman (first year students and those with less than 30 credit hours) are not permitted to park in Resident and Non-Resident parking spaces.
 A handicap parking placard is required for any change in parking options, including those for temporary injuries or any other reason.

-Limited by campus size, financial restrictions, and a campus plan that values classrooms and green space over parking lots, UNC Asheville has decided to restrict freshman parking as one strategy to reduce the need for building additional parking facilities over natural greenspace and woodlands near the core of campus.
+Limited by campus size, financial restrictions, and a campus plan that values classrooms and green space over parking lots, UNC Asheville has decided to restrict freshman parking locations as one strategy to reduce the need for building additional parking facilities over natural greenspace and woodlands near the core of campus.

-Unlike many universities, resident students at UNC Asheville have enjoyed the privilege of being able to park as close as possible to their residence halls.
+Unlike many universities, upperclassman students at UNC Asheville have enjoyed the privilege of being able to park as close as possible to their classes/residence halls.
 By restricting car usage in the freshman year, we hope to better protect this privilege for other resident students and promote walking/transit options in your first year.

 Interpretation and Enforcement

 All freshman must park in designated freshman locations.
 This includes P1, P2, P3, P29 and P31.
 All freshman lots are on-campus, do not require students exiting campus, and are no more than 1/3 of a mile from the center of the Quad.
 All freshman lots are less than 1/4 of a mile from the most common freshman residence halls.

 Your academic status is determined by the Office of the Registrar.
 The transportation office does not edit nor review your academic status for parking options.